astronomer/docs/astro/cli/run-airflow-locally.md

 ---
-sidebar_label: 'Troubleshoot your Airflow environment'
+sidebar_label: 'Run a local Airflow environment'
-title: 'Troubleshoot your local Airflow environment using the Astro CLI'
+title: 'Run a local Airflow environment using the Astro CLI'
 id: troubleshoot-your-local-airflow-environment
 description: Run commands in your local Airflow environment to troubleshoot running DAGs and tasks.
 ---

-Some issues with a local Astro project can be solved only after running your local Airflow environment with `astro dev start`.
+Running your Astro project locally is an easy way to test your code changes.
+Additionally, some issues with a local Astro project can be solved only after running your local Airflow environment with `astro dev start`.

-This document explains how to use Astro CLI commands to interact with a locally running Airflow environment and troubleshoot issues.
+This document explains how to use Astro CLI commands to interact with a locally running Airflow environment.

 ## View Airflow component logs